 Teen Center Classes are currently being held virtually.
 If you are an enrolled student, please email firstname.lastname@example.org for more information.

-Gain the tools and skills needed to successfully take the SAT test, apply for college, and prepare for a future career.
-Instructors will walk Juniors through the college application process, fiscal responsibility, summer internship and job placement, and career planning.
-Juniors will strengthen test-taking skills, and become familiar with SAT math and English content aligned with the newly redesigned SAT Exam.
-Dinner is provided.
+SAT Prep: Gain the tools and skills needed to successfully take the SAT test, apply for college, and prepare for a future career.
+Instructors will walk students through the college application process, fiscal responsibility, and career planning.
+Students will strengthen test-taking skills, and become familiar with SAT math and English content aligned with the newly redesigned SAT Exam.

 Tutoring: Participants are paired with volunteer tutors.
 Students receive one-on-one support virtually on subject areas: mathematics, science, reading/writing assignments, social studies, writing and essay feedback and assistance and academic skills building.

 Coffeehouse: The Coffeehouse will offer conversations multiple times a week on Zoom.
 We invite Edgies participants to bring their own coffee/tea and snacks and join us as we catch up from our week and make new friends throughout New York City.

 Financial Literacy: Empowr Society’s Financial Literacy program delivers the foundational lessons of bettering your financial future: in which you can start taking action ASAP!
 Students will learn how to pay themselves first, make their money work for them, and increase their earning potential!
 Through the program, you will build a functional workbook where you can track your money, organize your finances, and outline the plans to jumpstart your future wealth!
 Sessions include a lot of activities and games because Empowr Society believes learning should be fun!